-Modern: As Taiwan's economy grew in the 1960s (see p.
-14 of History and Myth), Taiwanese authorities promoted the construction of high-rise apartment buildings.
+Modern: As Taiwan's economy grew in the 1960s (see History and Myth), Taiwanese authorities promoted the construction of high-rise apartment buildings.
 Most Taiwanese families today live in such apartments with 2-3 bedrooms, a small kitchen, and a living room that may house the family's altar.